tldr-pages/tldr/pages/common/autopep8.md

 `autopep8 --diff {{path/to/file}}`

-- Format the file in-pace:
+- Format a file in-pace:

 `autopep8 --in-place {{path/to/file}}`